-In the year 1578, Queen Elizabeth I (Jenny Runacre) asks her court magician, Dr. John Dee (Richard O’Brien), to give her a vision of “the shadow of her time.”
+In the year 1578, Queen Elizabeth I (Jenny Runacre) asks her court magician and astrologer, Dr John Dee (Richard O’Brien), to give her a vision of “the shadow of her time.”

-Dee invokes the angel Ariel, who transports the Queen and Dee forward in time to the England of the future – a post-punk post Thatcherian wasteland where civilisation has come to a halt.
+Dee invokes the angel Ariel, who transports the Queen and Dee forward in time to the England of 400 years in the future – a post-punk post-Thatcherian wasteland where civilisation has come to a halt.

-Buckingham Palace is a recording studio, the centre of an entertainment empire controlled by media baron, Borgia Ginz, who owns everything from the Church of England to the BBC.
+Buckingham Palace is a recording studio, the centre of an entertainment empire controlled by media baron, Borgia Ginz (Jack Birkett), who owns everything from the Church of England to the BBC.

-The anti-heroes of the film are led by Elizabeth’s mirror image Bod, the murderous leader of a mad household that includes the historian ‘Amyl Nitrate’ (Jordan), the pyromaniac ‘Mad’ (Toyah Wilcox), the sex-obsessed actress ‘Crabs’ (Nell Campbell), loving brothers ‘Sphinx’ and ‘Angel’, the artist ‘Viv’ and their French au pair, ‘Chaos’.
+The anti-heroes of the film are led by Elizabeth’s mirror image Bod (Runacre again), the murderous leader of a mad household that includes the historian ‘Amyl Nitrite’ (Jordan), the pyromaniac ‘Mad’ (Toyah Willcox giving a performance which can most kindly be described as “energetic”), the sex-obsessed actress ‘Crabs’ (Nell Campbell), loving brothers ‘Sphinx’ and ‘Angel’, the artist ‘Viv’ and their French au pair, ‘Chaos’.